dcos/dcos-e2e/docs/cli/source/dcos-aws-cli.rst

 .. code-block:: console

-   $ dcos-aws run systemctl list-units
+   $ minidcos aws run systemctl list-units

 See :ref:`dcos-aws-cli:run` for more information on this command.